teebl/blog/_posts/2017-08-28-Understanding Pointers.md

 But I get them, the pointers.
 Obviously that's a bit of a lie, how much can anyone get of anything?
 I understand the concept, I can navigate the syntax.
 That's better.
 For posterity, and maybe a few inquiring minds, here's how I unpacked all of this in my head.

-Pointer
+## Pointer

 A pointer points!
-It knows where to find a slice of information in a computer.
+It knows where to find a chunk of information in a computer.
 It also knows how big that slice is.
 In the most literal sense, the pointer is an address (in hexadecimal) of another block in memory.

+How is this useful?
+It allows two functions to share the same bit of data.
+This is like two people sharing a notepad, rather than each having to keep a copy.
+They can use updated info immediately.

+eg: pname
-naming traditions say to throw a 'p' on whatever value is pointing to
+*Naming traditions say to throw a 'p' on whatever value the pointer is pointing to*

-##\*\
-Dereference Operator
+## \* (Dereference Operator)

 The mysterious asterisk.
 This one is more challenging because it does more than one thing.
 In short, it tips off a compiler to use the value pointed to, rather than the address of that value.

-Address-of, or, Address-Extraction Operator
+eg \*px

+eg:int\*
+*This indicates the value declared is a pointer, specifically for an int-sized block of memory*

+## & (Address-of Operator)

 This just tells you the address of whatever you pair it with. useful when you need to assign the address to a pointer.

+eg: &name_string

+---

+The jist of what I know is this: A pointer is useful for sharing a block of data between multiple functions.
+This means you can change a word to pig latin in one function, and then the happy birthday function that declared the name variable will be just that much sillier.
+It's important to remember when you're manipulating a value, and when you're manipulating the address the pointer is holding onto.
+The dereferencing operator is important in this.

+There is certainly more to pointers, just like everything else in programming, but I think this is enough to wet your palate.
+Have a great week!